 4. Touristic Centers

-Turkey's touristic infrastructure is charecterized by diversity and is considered a market leader in the field of tourism and hotel facilities, with a wide range of touristic activities.
-The latter include high quality accomodations, beautiful beach resorts, all kinds of water sports, entertainment parks, winter sports, hiking, horse riding, cycling, historical and archiaelogical monuments, museums, sightseeing tours, restaurants, bars, cafés, clubs and medical resorts.
-The huge amount of entertainment options appeal to all age groups.
+Turkey's touristic infrastructure is characterized by diversity and is considered a market leader in the field of tourism and hotel facilities, with a wide range of touristic activities.
+The latter include high-quality accommodations, beautiful beach resorts, all kinds of water sports, entertainment parks, winter sports, hiking, horse riding, cycling, historical and archaeological monuments, museums, sightseeing tours, restaurants, bars, cafés, clubs, and medical resorts.
+The huge amount of entertainment options appeals to all age groups.

 Best Cities in Turkey to Live

-İstanbul, the ancient city that connects two continents, one of the many touristic hearts of Turkey. İstanbul is also the economic, cultural and academic center of the country as well as the largest real estate market in Asia Minor.
-Istanbul offers more, it is as beautiful as it is culturally diverse, comprised of a sublime scenery, breathtaking coastlines as well as historically rich and modern architectures. İstanbul is the largest city in Turkey and the country's historic, cultural and economic heart, expanding over Europe and Asia.
+İstanbul, the ancient city that connects two continents, is one of the many touristic hearts of Turkey. İstanbul is also the economic, cultural, and academic center of the country as well as the largest real estate market in Asia Minor.
+Istanbul offers more, it is as beautiful as it is culturally diverse, comprised of sublime scenery, breathtaking coastlines as well as historically rich and modern architecture. İstanbul is the largest city in Turkey and the country's historic, cultural and economic heart, expanding over Europe and Asia.
 It is the most populous city in Europe with over 15 million residents.
 It is the 15th largest city in the world.
-On average, over 13 million visitors come to İstanbul each year and it is charecterized as the Europan capital of Culture, making it a favored destination for foreign travelers.
-With İstanbul's rapidly growing economy, the real estate sector is continuously expanding, garnering increasing interest of potential investors from all over the world.
-Geographically, the city has the Marmara Sea in the south, the Black Sea in the North and the Bosporus strait in the center with the entrance to Asia to the east and the connection to Europe to the west.
-These charecteristics make İstanbul one of the most unique cities in the world.
-Due to the country's growing economy and excellent geographical as well as geopolitical position, Istanbul offers a wide range of housing options, a high quality of life and profitable investment opportunities.
-The real estate market provides low cost accomodations, luxury holiday villas, townhouses, flats and apartments.
-Following a series of real estate reforms and projects by the Turkish government in the public and private sector, the ousing and construction sector is booming in Istanbul.
-Due to an increase in demand for residential housing as well as foreign investment and further urbanization in the last years, the real estate sector is expected to experience an average captial growth of 15 - 20 %.
+On average, over 13 million visitors come to İstanbul each year and it is characterized as the Europan capital of Culture, making it a favored destination for foreign travelers.
+With İstanbul's rapidly growing economy, the real estate sector is continuously expanding, garnering increasing interest from potential investors from all over the world.
+Geographically, the city has the Marmara Sea in the south, the Black Sea in the North, and the Bosporus strait in the center with the entrance to Asia to the east and the connection to Europe to the west.
+These characteristics make İstanbul one of the most unique cities in the world.
+Due to the country's growing economy and excellent geographical as well as geopolitical position, Istanbul offers a wide range of housing options, high quality of life, and profitable investment opportunities.
+The real estate market provides low-cost accommodations, luxury holiday villas, townhouses, flats, and apartments.
+Following a series of real estate reforms and projects by the Turkish government in the public and private sectors, the housing and construction sector is booming in Istanbul.
+Due to an increase in demand for residential housing as well as foreign investment and further urbanization in the last years, the real estate sector is expected to experience an average capital growth of 15 - 20 %.
 Some of İstanbul's key features:

 - Istanbul has an area of 1830 square kilometers.